sknrao/vsperf-docker/deployment/interactive/README.md

 docker-compose build

-2. Run the individual service which will start server for deploy client.
+2. Run the individual service which will start server for vsperf client.

 docker-compose up deployinter